AIXBT Docs

 Momentum

-popularityScore is the number of hours in the last 24 that had at least one mention (0-24).
-High popularity means sustained, consistent attention.
-A project can have high popularity but low momentum (established, stable attention) or high momentum but moderate popularity (rapidly emerging but still early).
+activeScore is the number of hours in the last 24 that had at least one mention (0-24).
+It measures recent activity coverage, not sustained growth.
+A project can have high active coverage but low spiking momentum (active but not accelerating) or high spiking momentum but moderate active coverage (rapidly emerging from a smaller base).

 Structured events extracted from community discussion.
-Each signal has a category, a description, timestamps, and source clusters.
-Signals are deduplicated: if multiple sources report the same event, they reinforce a single signal rather than creating duplicates.
+Each intel item has a category, a description, timestamps, and source clusters.
+Intel is deduplicated: if multiple sources report the same event, they reinforce a single intel item rather than creating duplicates.

 Key fields:

-• detectedAt -- When the signal was first spotted
+• detectedAt -- When the intel was first spotted

 • reinforcedAt -- When it was last reinforced by new evidence